nasa/cumulus/docs/features/producer_granule_id_duplication.md

 Users migrating to the release using this feature will need to migrate their database to make use of and populate the new `producer_granule_id` field in the postgres database.
 Details of this transition are documented in the [upgrade notes document](doc:update-granules-to-include-producer_granule_id).

-### Workflow Updates
+### Existing Workflow Updates

-#### *Ingest Workflows Not Using Unique Identifiers*

-For existing ingest workflows/processes, the only functional changes are:
+For existing ingest workflows/processes not wishing to update, the only functional changes are:

 * The framework (post workflow event driven writes) populating a granule's `producerGranuleId` granule field with the value from the `granuleId` field if one is not provided as part of the ingest workflow.
-* CMR update task components will update the CMR metadata to include the new `producerGranuleId` in the CMR metadata
+* [`UpdateGranulesCmrMetadataFileLinks`](https://github.com/nasa/cumulus/blob/master/tasks/update-granules-cmr-metadata-file-links/README.md) will update the CMR metadata to include the new `producerGranuleId` in the CMR metadata.

 ---